DFalzoneUNO/csfinal/README.md

   get "Waterlogged treasure map";

   flavortext {
-    You search around your cell by touch.
-Finally, looking under the pile of straw that makes your bedding, you find a piece of paper that feels like it got wet and dried out.
+    "You search around your cell by touch.
+Finally, looking under the pile of straw that makes your bedding, you find a piece of paper that feels like it got wet and dried out."
   };

   select {